-This archery and crossbow hunt allows hunters to hunt for 7 days on designated lands at the York River State Park in James City County.
+This self-guided archery and crossbow hunt allows youth and mentor hunters to hunt during peak rut for deer for nine days on designated lands that are seldom hunted at the York River State Park in James City County.
 Ten hunters will be randomly selected.
-All successful adult applicants must bring one Licensed YOUTH Hunter (age 12-15) as their guest to hunt.
-YOUTH HUNTERS ARE ALSO WELCOME TO APPLY but must bring a Licensed Adult Hunter as a guest.
+All successful adult applicants must bring one licensed youth hunter (age 12-15) as their guest to hunt.
+Youth hunters are also welcome to apply, but must bring a licensed adult hunter as a guest.

-- Hunt time: Gates open 1 hour before sunrise till 1 hour after sunset - Applications due: September 22, 2023
+- Hunt time: Gates open 1 hour before sunrise till 1 hour after sunset - Applications due: September 26, 2025

-New Kent Forestry Center - Archery/ Muzzleloader/Firearms Apprentice Hunter Deer Hunt - #219
+New Kent Forestry Center -Archery/Muzzleloader/Firearms Apprentice Hunter Deer Hunt - #219

 This hunt allows hunters to hunt for 7 days on designated lands at the New Kent Forestry Center in New Kent County.
 Twenty-five hunters will be randomly selected.
-All successful applicants must bring one Licensed APPRENTICE Hunter as their guest to hunt.
-APPRENTICE HUNTERS ARE ALSO WELCOME TO APPLY but must bring a Licensed Hunter as a guest.
+All successful applicants must bring one Licensed Apprentice Hunter as their guest to hunt.
+Apprentice hunters are also welcome to apply, but must bring a Licensed Hunter as a guest.